topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### Json2Array
-Read JSON.sh style data from STDIN and assign to given ARRAY ARRAY name  must be declared with "declare -A ARRAY" before calling
+Read JSON.sh style data from STDIN and assign to given ARRAY ARRAY name  must be declared with `declare -A ARRAY` before calling

 *usage:* Json2Array "ARRAY"